agubran/GitOps-Assessment/README.md

 ## 6 - bonus

-- use management secret tool to change seting on different environments
+- use management secret tool to change setings on different environments
 - create a canary deployment strategy using argo-rollouts with a good precentage

  ✨ Good Luck ✨